ThoenigAdrian/NeuralNetworksCudaTutorial/Part 3 - Multiple Layers/README.md

 ## 3. Implementing Cuda Kernel with multiple Layers

-Alright so next thing to do is to implement to CUDA Kernel so it can handle multiple layers.
+Alright so next thing to do is to implement the CUDA Kernel so it can handle multiple layers.
 First we are going to define a shape variable (integer array) which tells us the shape of the neural network.

 For example: `shape = [8, 6, 4, 1]` would look like this.